openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 ## Operational Aspects of API Extensions

-The insights-operator-runtime runs with its own cgroups and does not impact the inspected containers.
+The insights-runtime-extractor runs with its own cgroups and does not impact the inspected containers.

 However, it will consume a certain amount of CPU and memory on each worker node while it is inspecting.
 These consumptions must be bounded to avoid disrupting the user workload.